samKenpachi011/GADS2021-Journey/README.md

  * Dealing with resistance to change.
  * Psychology of change in people.
  * States of transition.
- * Connecting to individuals who are resistant to change
+ * Connecting to individuals who are resistant to change.

+ ## Day 55: Rest day 😫

+ ## Day 56: Rest day 😫

+ ## Day 57: Developing a Google SRE Culture
+ **Covered :**
+  * SRE Adoption.
+  * Goal setting for data driven decisions.
+  * Measuring, Monitoring , Tranparency
+  * Bias in the organization's decision making and how to reduce/remove it.
+  * Neccessary skills for SRE and how to implement it.

+** This marks the end on Developing a Google SRE Culture.**